 Recent indicators continue to suggest a mixed trend in economic activity among the different geographical regions.
-Economic activity continues to strengthen in North America while EMEA is experiencing limited growth.
-Our Asia region is experiencing the fastest growth of any region in which we do business.
+Economic activity remains good in North America while EMEA is experiencing limited growth.
+Our Asia region continues to experience the fastest growth of any region in which we do business.